awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 }
 ```

 The `Deny` statement uses the `StringNotLike` condition\.
-That is, a create bucket request will be denied if the location constraint is not "sa\-east\-1"\.
-The explicit deny will not allow the user to create a bucket in any other region, no matter what other permission the user gets\.
+That is, a create bucket request is denied if the location constraint is not "sa\-east\-1"\.
+The explicit deny does not allow the user to create a bucket in any other Region, no matter what other permission the user gets\.

 You can test the policy using the following `create-bucket` AWS CLI command\.
 This example uses the `bucketconfig.txt` file to specify the location constraint\.
 Note the Windows file path\.
-You will need to update the bucket name and path as appropriate\.
+You need to update the bucket name and path as appropriate\.
 You must provide user credentials using the `--profile` parameter\.
 For more information about setting up and using the AWS CLI, see [Setting Up the Tools for the Example Walkthroughs](policy-eval-walkthrough-download-awscli.md)\.

 ```
 aws s3api create-bucket --bucket examplebucket --profile AccountADave --create-bucket-configuration file://c:/Users/someUser/bucketconfig.txt
 ```

-The `bucketconfig.txt` file specifies the configuration as follows
+The `bucketconfig.txt` file specifies the configuration as follows:

 ```
 {"LocationConstraint": "sa-east-1"}